Anne Lawlor, CEO, Journey Protector

 I would recommend undertaking the New Frontiers programme prior to applying for the CSF.
 I found that it provided me with the validation of my business idea and the skills to write a business plan.
 I would say that you need to have a very clear vision for your company and product.
 You can use an innovation voucher with one of the Centres of Excellence to have any preparatory work done – research, proof of concept etc. We worked with WISAR labs, Letterkenny IT and found them excellent and really helpful.
 Make sure that you have your business plan and pitch deck ready, that it tells a story, and is easy to understand.
 Apply for any CSF call you can, and pay attention to the feedback.

 If you get refused - and I did twice before winning the CSF - listen to the feedback and act upon it.
 Once there is a market for your product and your company is ready, you will be in the best position to make a successful CSF application.

 Field trials have just begun.
 Once they are finished, certification will be obtained and Journey Protector will launch at the end of 2018.
 Version 2 is already in the design stage and will be ready to take to market by the end of the year.

 We will begin exporting in early 2019, initially to the UK and then Mainland Europe.

-Interested in applying for the Competitive Start Fund for Experienced Business Professionals?
+Interested in applying for the Competitive Start Fund?
 Find out if you’re eligible and how to apply here.